Synthetic Psychedelics

 Three-month minimum between uses.
 Neurotoxicity is dose and frequency dependent.

 Less is more.
-100–125mg is the sweet spot.
-Higher doses = more side effects, less empathy.
+100–125mg is a commonly cited range in harm reduction literature.
+Higher doses correlate with more side effects, not more empathy.

 Hydrate sensibly.
 Sip, don't chug.
 Hyponatremia kills.
 Electrolytes > plain water.